nanovazquez/ms-meetup-async-workshop/exercises/ex1-native-promises.md

   });
   ```

-1. Congratz!
-We have everything in place.
+1. We are all set!
 Run the following code to activate the backend:

   ```js
   node start-backend.js